[Part 1] Six modern software architecture styles: Monolithic

 Just as popular stories tend to have common narrative structures, distributed software systems often exhibit recurring architectural patterns.
 These patterns emerge because they provide effective solutions to common design and implementation challenges.

-However, just as storytellers balance the use of conventional story structures with innovative elements to create unique narratives, system and software architects balance the use of well-established architectural patterns with innovative solutions to craft use case-specific software systems.
+However, just as storytellers balance the use of conventional story structures with innovative elements to create unique narratives, engineers balance the use of well-established architectural patterns with innovative solutions to craft use case-specific software systems.

 Modern Architectural Styles for Distributed Systems

-Architectural styles are often characterized in opposition with each other - the monolith vs microservices argument is well-known - but the truth is that each has a specific use case and most often they coexist together in a company’s portfolio of applications.
+Architectural styles are often characterized in opposition with each other.
+The monolith vs microservices dichotomy is well-known.
+But the truth is that each has a specific use case and most often they coexist together in a company’s portfolio of applications.

 Leveraging tried-and-tested solutions saves time, ensures reliability, and helps avoid common pitfalls.
 There is no doubt that businesses can reap these benefits from a well-designed software architecture, along with others, which include: